Meet the members of the National Indigenous University Senior Leaders’ Association (NIUSLA)

 Susan Manitowabi is Anishinaabe-kwe from Whitefish River First Nation.
 She is currently the Director of the School of Indigenous Relations at Laurentian University.
 She served as the Interim Associate Vice President – Indigenous and Academic Programs and Founding Director of the School of Indigenous Relations at Laurentian University from December 2020-July 2022.
 She has been a professor in the School of Indigenous Relations since 2003.
 Her PhD focuses on the engagement of the “Raising the Spirit” Mental Wellness Team First Nations with First Nations mental health programs.
 She is a long-time member of the Manitoulin Anishinaabe Research Review Committee.

-Was a member on the National Council on Ethics in Human Research (NCEHR).
+She was a member on the National Council on Ethics in Human Research (NCEHR).
 Her research interests include: Indigenous mental health; traditional Indigenous healing practices; Indigenous child welfare; Indigenous research; and Indigenous mental health policy development and community development.

 Her contributions to on-line learning include the development of a flexible weighting option for on-line learners as well as the development of an open education resource – the Historical and Contemporary Realities: Movement Towards Reconciliation.